Show Respect Work Together Aspire Nurture

 In KS2 children who are not secure in any of the 6 phases phonics under 'Letters and Sounds' will receive small group phonics interventions until September 2020 when the whole staff will adopt RWI and have whole school INSET training (followed by 2 development days).
 This will be the common approach across all ages from September 2020.
 Until then, KS2 phonics intervention will be carried out through phonics interactive games or in a revisit/review, teach, practice and apply phonics teaching activity.

 We reward and incentivise our pupils/parents in home reading with ‘Reading Celebrations’ each term for those reading at least 4 times a week every week in the term.
 So far we have had movie nights, reading parties, bedtime stories, reading camp sleepover, reading BBQ etc. We also celebrate World Book Day each year as part of a reading week.
 We use our World Book Day vouchers to take each class to Stray’s Bookshop in Newark town every year, so every child in school gets a new book with their £1 voucher from EYFS to Year 6.
 From 2019-20, Year 6 have had a Reading Challenge event through the Autumn term, where they aim to read up to 15 books in the term.
-Those who are the top scorers on reading are treated to hot chocolate and cake at Stray's Bookshop/Coffee House and are awarded a new book as a gift.
+Those top scorers on reading were treated to hot chocolate and cake at Stray's Bookshop/Coffee House and were awarded a new book as a gift in 2019-20.
+Pupils are incentivised to read at home and bring their reading record to school through reading dojo rewards.